Writing a college essay is something that every student will have to do at one point or another, and guess what?

 How to format a descriptive essay?

-- The main purpose of this kind of essay is to inform and explain something to the reader.
+- The main purpose of the essay is to inform and explain something to the reader.

-- It deals with hard facts, statistics, logical arguments, and strong evidence.
+- It deals with hard facts, statistics, logical arguments, and sound evidence.

-- It has a clearly outlined main topic.
+- It has a clearly outlined principal topic.

 - It goes from the general overview of the topic, down to the tiny details.